xmartlabs/xmartlabs.github.io/_posts/2017-10-13-DesignSprint2.md

 <img src="/images/sprint2/cover.jpg"/>

-We’ve already introduced the basics of using a 1 week Design Sprint for idea validation when starting a new project, if you haven’t read it we suggest having a look at this article.
+We’ve already introduced the basics of using a 1 week Design Sprint for idea validation when starting a new project, if you haven’t read it we suggest having a look at [this article](https://blog.xmartlabs.com/2017/10/11/DesignSprint1).
 It’s time to start the week and put hands on our Clothing Rental Box project.

 Just to recap, the Clothing Rental Box project is a business idea of a subscription service which delivers a set out outfits to wear each week, according to the trends, style, and measurements of each customer.

-#### Monday- Understand
+## Monday: Understand

 During the Understand phase, your team comes together to explore the business problem from all angles.
 You create a shared knowledge, which is the foundation for the development of your product.
 To do so, the Clothing Rental Box’s team will use 2 techniques: